aoeldemann/fluent10g/docs/preparation.rst

 and binary files of all Go projects.
 In this documentation, we set the `GOPATH` to `~/go` (which is actually the default value).
 Feel free to use any other path.
 You can find more information on the `GOPATH` environment variable `here`__.
-Again, if you are not using a bash, please update the commands accordingly.
+Again, if you are not using bash, please update the commands accordingly.

 .. code-block:: bash